2245080285/info1111/README.md

 - GCC
 - Clang

-To compile the program, navigate to the directory containing the source code and type the following command in the terminal:
+To compile the program, navigate to the directory containing the source code and type the following command in the terminal: make